-Darwin Zen Group offers effortless meditation, non-dual inquiry support and a spiritual community to all those interested in taking the philosophy of Buddhism into their lives.
+Darwin Zen Buddhist Meditation Group (DZG) offers effortless meditation, non-dual inquiry support and a spiritual community to all those interested in taking the philosophy of Buddhism into their lives.
 Dharma talks, discussions, individual spiritual inquiry, and koan introspection are part of our practice.
 The emphasis is on transformation through insight to find freedom, peace and joy in every moment.

 Darwin Zen Group also offers individual support for practice, workshops and meditation retreats throughout the year in Darwin.